 - Routine Patient Care. - Manually stabilize the injury. - For open fractures, control bleeding and treat for shock.
-See Tourniquet & Hemostatic Agent Protocol - Adult & Pediatric 6.6, Shock Protocol - Adult 2.21A or Shock Protocol - Pediatric 2.21P.
+See Tourniquet & Hemostatic Agent Protocol Adult & Pediatric 6.7, Shock Protocol Adult 2.21A or Shock Protocol Pediatric 2.21P.
 Remove obvious debris, irrigate open wounds with saline solution, and cover with moist sterile dressing. - For angulated fractures with circulatory compromise, attempt to reposition to anatomical position of function.
-In absence of circulatory compromise, splint in position of comfort. - Assess CSMs distal to injury before and frequently after immobilization. - Splint extremity as required. - Traction splinting is preferred technique for isolated adult and pediatric midshaft femur fractures.
-Do not apply traction splints to proximal or distal femur fractures, partial amputations, or if lower leg or ankle injury.
+In absence of circulatory compromise, splint in position of comfort. - Assess CSMs distal to injury before and frequently after immobilization. - o Splint extremity as required. - Traction splinting is preferred technique for isolated adult and pediatric midshaft femur fractures.
+Do not apply traction splints to proximal (hip) or distal femur fractures, partial amputations, or if lower leg or ankle injury.
 Do not delay transport to apply a traction splint in the multi-trauma patient.
 Traction splinting may be used for open fractures if no contraindications. - All patients that have a mechanism of injury that could cause a spinal injury, including high risk or questionable injury mechanisms, should have an advanced spinal assessment and spinal motion restriction if indicated.
 See Spinal Motion Restriction Protocol 4.5 and Advanced Spinal Assessment Protocol 6.0. - Stabilize suspected pelvic fractures with commercial device (preferred) or bed sheet. - It is preferable to use a scoop stretcher rather than to log-roll a patient with a suspected pelvic fracture. - Amputations should be dressed with bulky dressings.
-The amputated part should be placed in a plastic bag and transported on ice to hospital with patient. - See Trauma Triage and Transport Decision Policy 8.17. - Call for Paramedic intercept, if available.
+The amputated part should be placed in a plastic bag and transported on ice to hospital with patient. - See Trauma Triage and Transport Decision Policy 8.18 and Pain Management Protocol Adult 2.17A or Pain Management Protocol Pediatric 2.17P - Call for Paramedic intercept, if available.
 If not available, call for AEMT intercept.
 Minimize scene time.